 With its rustic industrial charm, the Funkhaus Berlin is a hot venue for events these days — the perfect setting for a vegan market

 But the market didn't just illustrate that being vegan is trendy, it also showed that it is becoming easier every day.
 There are alternatives to animal-based products for virtually every occasion at this point and they are getting better and better.
 One of the most popular stalls at the market belonged to a Polish company calledSerotonina, which sells vegan cheese alternatives.
 The options here weren't limited to yellow or orange slices, they included things like gorgonzola, mozarella or feta.

 And perhaps far more importantly, you don't have to live in Berlin to get most of these products.
 Granted, the range of vegan restaurants you can find in the capital is unmatched elsewhere in Germany.
 There aren't too many other places you will find vegan "butchers" or entire supermarkets that sell nothing but vegan products.

 But nationwide supermarket chains like REWE or EDEKA have hopped on the trend as well and now sell the vegan equivalents of sliced cheese and cold cuts, yoghurt, chicken nuggets and cream cheese.
-Drug store chains like dm or Rossmann stock large amounts of vegan products stock rice milk, canned "chili sin carne" or tofu sausages.
+Drug store chains like dm or Rossmann stock large amounts of vegan products like rice milk, canned "chili sin carne" or tofu sausages.
 Even famous German chocolate manufacturer Ritter-Sport has added two vegan varieties to its product portfolio.

 So if this trend continues, vegan may no longer be the hottest fashion but just the plain old shirt from your local department store.
-Even better.